Deadlines and Grant Recipients

 - the applicant's qualifications to conduct this research, including foreign-language skills

 - A Brandeis University transcript, official or unofficial.
-A hard copy is required; no e-mailed or fax proposals will be accepted.
+A hard copy is not required; e-mailed or fax proposals will be accepted.

 How to Prepare a Proposal